Tianyou-Song/ACO-JS/README.md

+# README

-# Ant Colony Optimization JavaScript Demo
+## Ant Colony Optimization Demo

+[Ant Colony Optimization](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) (ACO) is a computer algorithm used to solve the classic [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+It simulates "ants" traveling between the cities", and leaving "pheromone" trails that disapates over time, which influences the probability of other ants picking to travel the same trail.

 [Live](https://tianyou-song.github.io/ACO-JS/)

-## Background and Overview

-Ant Colony Optimization (ACO) is a computer algorithm used to solve the classic traveling salesman problem.
-It simulates "ants" traveling between nodes, and leaving "pheromone" trails that disapates over time, which influences the probability of other ants picking to travel the same trail.

-## Functionality and MVP Features

-- [] a canvas representing a plane in which the ants travel
-- [] user able to place points on the canvas representing nodes
-- [] user able to tweak the parameters of the algotithm
-- [] user able to hit start, and animation of ants traveling the paths between nodes start playing
-- [] the canvas eventually shows the ACO path after many iterations(which the user define)

 ## Architecture and Technologies